 Executive assistants require excellent communication skills, both written and verbal, to effectively communicate with individuals at all levels of an organization.

-They must possess strong organizational skills and attention to detail to manage multiple tasks simultaneously.
+To manage multiple tasks simultaneously, they must possess strong organizational skills and attention to detail.
 Decision-making and time management are also essential skills.

 Good organizational skills are crucial to streamlining complex workflows and freeing executives’ time.
 As executive assistants are always at the center of every project and deadline, the ability to juggle multiple tasks is a must-have.